 Wall lights are generally installed for ambient, or mood, lighting when they're indoors; or for visibility and security when they're used outdoors.
 There is no specific standard for indoor or outdoor wall light height.
 The proper height for any wall light depends on a number of factors, including the design and purpose of the light, the style of your decor and the height of the ceiling.

 Wall lights that are installed for a particular task, such as grooming in a bathroom or reading in bed, require a particular height that makes sense.
 Two wall sconces on each side of a bathroom or bedroom vanity mirror should be installed slightly above eye level.
-For example, install the lights on both sides of the mirror at about 60 to 66 inches from the floor on each side of a mirror that hangs over a vanity.
-Install wall sconces just above the headboard or a few inches above where your head is when you sit up in bed to read.
+For bathroom vanity lighting, install the lights on both sides of the mirror at about 60 to 66 inches from the floor.
+For bedside lighting, install wall sconces just above the headboard or a few inches above where your head.

-Generally, you don't want to be able to see the bulb inside the wall light fixture, which makes the standard height for wall lights 60 to 66 inches from the floor a frequently-seen hanging height.
-Stay closer to 60 inches if the ceilings are low ...
-8 feet or less.
+Generally, you don't want to be able to see the bulb inside the wall light fixture, which makes the standard height for wall lights 60 to 66 inches from the floor.
+If the ceilings are low, stay closer to 60 inches from the floor, or 8 feet or less.
 Alternatively, if the ceilings are higher (10 feet or more), consider installing the lights slightly higher than 66 inches from the floor.